emilybernard1/santas-helper/README.md

 # Santa's Helper
 ## Overview
-This application is a full stack application where users can create wish lists of Christmas gifts and denote whether each item has been bought and wrapped.
-Users will also be able to keep a "wishlist for Santa" called Santa's Secrets.
+This is a full stack application where users can create wish lists of Christmas gifts and denote whether each item has been bought and wrapped.
+Users will also be able to keep a "wishlist for Santa" called "Santa's Secrets".

 ## Deployed Link
 TBD